• Home

 Finger Print Clearance Cards

-All shire guardians and knights watch volunteers must have a Level 1 Fingerprint Clearance Card.
+All shire guardians, knights watch volunteers, and adult members of the Court must have a Level 1 Fingerprint Clearance Card.
 A copy of the card must be mailed or emailed to to the Arizona Medieval Games in advance of the event.
+The teachers who come with a class do not need to provide a copy of their FCC.

 Please visit https://www.azdps.gov/services/public-services-portal/fingerprint-clearance-card for an application and more information.